 - Eliminate most empty calorie high sugar / high fructose corn syrup drinks – aside from Gatorade during training / competition

-- Finally, one of the most important and oft ignored tennis nutrition we can impart upon you is HYDRATION
+- Finally, one of the most important and often ignored tennis nutrition we can impart upon you is HYDRATION

 While still growing and developing, a child’s internal thermostat is less efficient than their incredibly cool parents (pun intended).
 Because of this, keeping the kiddies hydrated is extremely important, especially when they’re training or playing on a hot summer day.
 During training or a match your young ones should drink liquid with sodium chloride and carbohydrates, like Gatorade, every 15 to 20 minutes.
 This will help to replace fluid lost and help the body retain what they’ve just replaced.

 It’s important to remember that proper training and nutrition for a youth are complex, so it’s okay to reach out for help!
-Hey, we only want what’s best for you and your young tennis pro!
-Proper guidance from a qualified individual is the question and the Elite Jr. Tennis Program is the answer!
+We only want what’s best for you and your young tennis pro!